moka-guys/mokabed/LiveBedfiles/Pan3974_LogFile.md

 ### merging parts 1 and 2
 Add regions from part 2 not included in part 1 `bedtools subtract -a '/home/aled/Documents/mokabed/LiveBedfiles/Pan3974_part2data.bed' -b '/home/aled/Documents/mokabed/LiveBedfiles/Pan3974_part1data.bed' >> '/home/aled/Documents/mokabed/LiveBedfiles/Pan3974_part1data.bed'`

+### realised this BED file is for RPKM so sambamba bed file is not required - this won't be processed any further.
+part 2 bedfiles removed